trevordevore/levure/README.md

 behaviors:
   1:
     filename: [relative path to stack file within behaviors folder]
+    encrypt: Optional parameter that can override the `encrypt stacks` setting for this stack.
   2:
-    folder: [relative path a folder with behavior stack files] ...
+    folder: [relative path a folder with behavior stack files]
+    encrypt: Optional parameter that can override the `encrypt stacks` setting for all stacks in the folder.
+  ...
 libraries:
   1:
     filename: [relative path to stack file within libraries folder]
+    encrypt: Optional parameter that can override the `encrypt stacks` setting for this stack.
   2:
-    folder: [relative path a folder with library stack files] ...
+    folder: [relative path a folder with library stack files]
+    encrypt: Optional parameter that can override the `encrypt stacks` setting for all stacks in the folder.
+  ...
 frontscripts:
   1:
     filename: [relative path to stack file within frontscripts folder]
+    encrypt: Optional parameter that can override the `encrypt stacks` setting for this stack.
   2:
-    folder: [relative path a folder with frontscript stack files] ...
+    folder: [relative path a folder with frontscript stack files]
+    encrypt: Optional parameter that can override the `encrypt stacks` setting for all stacks in the folder.
+  ...
 backscripts:
   1:
     filename: [relative path to stack file within backscript folder]
+    encrypt: Optional parameter that can override the `encrypt stacks` setting for this stack.
   2:
-    folder: [relative path a folder with backscript stack files] ...
+    folder: [relative path a folder with backscript stack files]
+    encrypt: Optional parameter that can override the `encrypt stacks` setting for all stacks in the folder.
+  ...
 helpers:
   1:
     filename: [relative path to folder containing helper]
+    encrypt: Optional parameter that can override the `encrypt stacks` setting for this stack.
   2:
-    folder: [relative path a folder with helper folders] ...
+    folder: [relative path a folder with helper folders]
+    encrypt: Optional parameter that can override the `encrypt stacks` setting for all stacks in the folder.
+  ...
 preferences:
   user: